Ty-Thetravelguy/hudson-business-travel/README.md

 After completing my website, I decided to do it all over again because the css was very messy, and I also wanted to structure the html a bit better.
 One of the things I wanted to do was ensure the navbar stuck to the top of screen and wasn't past of hero image.
 But now that i've redone that, the nav bar isn't sticking to the top.
 I kept using the bootstrap class sticky-top and it wasn't working.
 I often would leave it, work on something else, and come back to it.
 But no matter what I did, it would not work.
 I decided that I needed use tutor assistance and spoke with Sarah.
 She started working on my issue and sent me a screenshot of my navbar below my hero img, and that is when the penny dropped.
 What if I use position and fixed instead, looked up fixed in bootstrap and got the correct class name, added it, and it worked!

+Should you wish to view my previous repository, please click [here](https://github.com/Ty-Thetravelguy/business-travel) to view it.

-I ran my HTMl through W3C markup validation server and recevied an error which was from the button on the home page which I copied from Bootstap.
+I ran my HTML through W3C markup validation server and recevied an error which was from the button on the home page which I copied from Bootstap.
 I used Chat GPT to understant what the error meant, and it was adiving that the "a" tag on the home is used for creating links, and it does not use the type attribute for defining its behaviour which I had, type="button".
 I therefore removed the attribute.

 ## Testing

+I ran the website through [W3C Markup Validation Service](https://validator.w3.org/).
+One error was found initially which has been noted under Issues/Bugs.

+I ran the website through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+I discovered errors and warnings in the Bootstrap CSS, and similarly, my custom CSS showed warnings due to the buttons having the same background colour as their borders.
+However, this design choice was intentional to maintain a consistent and seamless aesthetic throughout the website.

+I also ran each page through [Lighthouse via Google Develper Tools](https://developer.chrome.com/docs/lighthouse/overview/) aiming to significantly elevate the overall quality of the website.
+This comprehensive analysis helped identify and address key aspects of performance, accessibility, best practices, and SEO to enhance the site's effectiveness and user experience.

+I conducted extensive cross-browser testing, meticulously reviewing the website in various browsers.
+During this process, I systematically clicked on every link on each page to verify their functionality and ensure a consistent, error-free user experience across different platforms.

 ## Deployment